 - Courses with withdrawal grades (W, WX,) are included in attempted hours, but not earned hours and do not affect grade point averages.

-- If a change of grade occurs after the semester, it is the student’s responsibility to contact the Office of Financial Aid to determine the impact to financial aid eligibility.
+- If a change of grade occurs after the semester, it is the student’s responsibility to contact the Office of Financial Aid to determine the impact on financial aid eligibility.

 Failure to meet Satisfactory Academic Progress and Appeal for Continuing Eligibility

-Financial Aid Warning: A student who fails to meet SAP is placed on Financial Aid Warning.
-A Student on Financial Aid Warning may receive federal financial aid for the next term of enrollment without appeal.
+Financial Aid Warning: A student who fails to meet SAP (Overall GPA and/or Completion Rate) is placed on Financial Aid Warning.
+A student on Financial Aid Warning may receive federal financial aid for the next term of enrollment without appeal.

-- A successful appeal allows continuation of eligibility of federal financial aid for the next term.
+- A successful appeal allows the continuation of eligibility of federal financial aid for the next term.

-- If the appeal is unsuccessful and the student wishes to reestablish eligibility for federal financial aid, the student must enroll at least ½ time, cover tuition and fees from sources other than federal financial aid and meet SAP standards.
+- If the appeal is unsuccessful and the student wishes to reestablish eligibility for federal financial aid, the student must enroll, cover tuition and fees from sources other than federal financial aid and meet SAP standards.